No Time for Goodbyes: Political Prisoner Forced to Begin Harsh Prison Sentence Without Summons

 The Appeals Court upheld Sadeghi and Iraee’s sentences on December 22, 2015.

-Sadeghi will also be serving a four-year suspended prison sentence issued in 2010 for “assembly and collusion against national security” and “propaganda against the state.”
+Sadeghi also has a four-year suspended prison sentence issued in 2010 for “assembly and collusion against national security” and “propaganda against the state.”

 Sadeghi was previously arrested in July 2009, March 2010 and January 2012 for allegedly participating in protests against the widely disputed results of Iran’s 2009 presidential election, but he was conditionally released each time.